leanspace/terraform-provider-leanspace/README.md

       - valid (filled by the API)
       - errors (filled by the API)
     - timestamp: optional, one block
-      - expression: base64 encoded expression for the timecode
+      - expression: JS expression for the timecode
       - valid (filled by the API)
       - errors (filled by the API)
     - valid (filled by the API)